Lens exchange – Vision Correction for Patients Over 45 Years Old

-Lens replacement with standard lenses
+Lens exchange with standard lenses

 Corrects your vision at one distance – For those over 45 years old